Afari-Richmond/Afari-Richmond/README.md

 # Hi, I'm Richmond Addo Afari! 👋

 I'm a Software Engineer who loves building apps and solving problems with code.
 I enjoy creating easy-to-use and efficient software that helps people.
-I am also a Cloud Engineering unthusiast with an internationally recognized certification in Cloud Computing.
+I am also a Cloud Engineering unthusiast holding an internationally recognized certification in Cloud Computing(AWS).

 In my free time, I like learning new things, trying out new tech, and working on fun projects.